ivan-hc/AppMan/README.md

 `-c` or `clean`	  Cleans /opt/bin by removing all *zs-old backup files.

 `sdk`		          Updates platform-tools for Android (adb, fastboot...).
-This is not relatet do an AppImage.
+This is not related to an AppImage.

 All the scripts I use are available in this repository, you're free to modify them and implement new funcionalities for your use case.
 And why not?
 To create a new utility to manage AppImages and other software this way.
 TAKE THEM JUST AS AN EXAMPLE!